seblawson11/CoopersCroft/_posts/2017-01-01-we-bought-a-field.md

 ---
 date: 2017-01-01
-title: 2015: A Busy Year
+title: We Bought a Field
 ---

 ## We found it!